NanoString Technologies Inc. (NSTG)'s Financial Results Comparing With Vanda Pharmaceuticals Inc. (NASDAQ:VNDA) | New Business Observer

 |31.68

-Table 1 demonstrates NanoString Technologies Inc. and Vanda Pharmaceuticals Inc.’s gross revenue, earnings per share (EPS) and valuation.
+In table 1 we can see NanoString Technologies Inc. and Vanda Pharmaceuticals Inc.’s top-line revenue, earnings per share and valuation.

 Profitability

-Table 2 provides NanoString Technologies Inc. and Vanda Pharmaceuticals Inc.’s net margins, return on assets and return on equity.
+Table 2 has NanoString Technologies Inc. and Vanda Pharmaceuticals Inc.’s return on equity, net margins and return on assets.

 |Net Margins